duckdb/duckdb-web/docs/api/c/api.md

 This function supersedes all `duckdb_value` functions, as well as the `duckdb_column_data` and `duckdb_nullmask_data` functions.
 It results in significantly better performance, and should be preferred in newer code-bases.

-If this function is used, none of the other result functions can be used and vice versa (i.e. this function cannot be mixed with the legacy result functions).
+If this function is used, none of the other result functions can be used and vice versa (i.e., this function cannot be mixed with the legacy result functions).

 Use `duckdb_result_chunk_count` to figure out how many chunks there are in the result.